CDRH/api/README.md

-# api
+# Henbit

-API to access all public Center for Digital Research in the Humanities resources
+Henbit is an API to access all public Center for Digital Research in the Humanities resources.
+It is also an invasive weed in Nebraska.

 ## item query